-As of December 31, 2020, we had a historical net tangible book value (deficit) of \$ million, or \$ per share of common stock.
-Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of December 31, 2020.
+As of March 31, 2021, we had a historical net tangible book value (deficit) of \$(45.5) million, or \$(108.47) per share of common stock.
+Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities and convertible preferred stock, which is not included within our stockholders' equity (deficit), divided by the number of shares of our common stock outstanding as of March 31, 2021.

-Our pro forma net tangible book value as of December 31, 2020 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of all of the outstanding preferred shares of our convertible preferred stock into an aggregate of shares of our common stock upon the closing of this offering, as well as the automatic exercise and conversion of an outstanding preferred stock warrant into shares of our common stock (based on assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus), as if such conversions had occurred on December 31, 2020.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of December 31, 2020, after giving effect to the pro forma adjustment described above.
+Our pro forma net tangible book value as of March 31, 2021 was \$69.8 million, or \$2.44 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of all of the outstanding preferred shares of our convertible preferred stock into an aggregate of 27,785,246 shares of our common stock upon the closing of this offering, as well as the automatic conversion of an outstanding preferred stock warrant convertible into 447,426 shares of our common stock, as if such conversions had occurred on March 31, 2021.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2021, after giving effect to the pro forma adjustment described above.

-After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of December 31, 2020 would have been \$ million, or \$ per share.
-This amount represents an immediate increase in proforma net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to new investors in this offering.
-We determine dilution by subtracting the proforma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.
+After giving further effect to the sale of 9,999,999 shares of common stock in this offering at the initial public offering price of \$16.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$215.1 million, or \$5.57 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$3.13 per share to our existing stockholders and immediate dilution of \$10.43 per share to new investors in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.